skidvis/xrgamedev-wiki/home.md

 ---

 # Introduction
 This wiki is your XR Gamedev basics hub!
+Here we will detail the steps required for creating XR games in both Unity and Unreal engines (possibly other engines as well).

 ## Who made this?
 This site was created by Skid Vis to help people learn how to make VR/XR games.